probonopd/continuous-release-manager/README.md

 To use the tool, set up a GitHub Actions workflow (or any CI/CD system) to automatically trigger the tool whenever changes are pushed to the repository.
 The tool will handle creating, updating, or deleting the "continuous" release as needed.

-## Installation

-1. Clone this repository or copy the "continuous_release_manager.go" file to your project.

-2. Set up the required environment variables:
-   - `GITHUB_TOKEN`: GitHub personal access token with the necessary permissions to manage releases in your repository.

-3. Customize the `repoOwner`, `repoName`, `releaseTag`, and `releaseCommitHash` variables in the tool to match your repository details and desired release information.

-4. Run the tool manually or set up a CI/CD system to automate the process.

 ## GitHub Actions Example

 ```yaml